 If possible, construct your 3D design using a product sample and a printed dieline (or design template) to check for any mistakes before you send your work off to the printer.

+Choosing the right material and right print techniques helps your supplement stand out and signals to your customers that every detail—inside and out—has been thoughtfully considered.
 When you work with an experienced packaging design agency, they will understand the way materials work or don’t work, where mistakes might happen, and what issues might arise—and can navigate these challenges for you.

 Ecommerce Supplement Label Design